Smart metering

 FAQs

-We’re in the process of upgrading meters across our region as part of a planned improvement programme.
-This means we’re replacing older meters with smart-ready AMI meters, which help us detect issues and leaks faster.
-This upgrade allows us to manage the network more efficiently and provide better service to our customers.
+This upgrade will help us detect issues, fix leaks faster, and allows us to manage the network more efficiently and provide better service to our customers.

 The level of disruption depends on where your meter is located.
 Click here for more details.